Goa assembly first to pass congratulator motion for citizenship law

 Passage of Citizenship Bill a victory for nation: Goa CM

-Addressing the House, Sawant said "few leaders were misguiding people on the CAA".
+Addressing the House, Sawant said, "few leaders were misguiding people on the CAA".

 "Opposition members are not ignorant about the Act.

-They are well aware about it, but are purposefully trying to misguide people," he said.
+They are well aware of it, but are purposefully trying to misguide people," he said.

 The CAA, under which non-Muslim refugees from Pakistan, Bangladesh and Afghanistan will be given Indian citizenship, came into force from January 10.
 It was passed by Parliament on December 11, 2019.